helion3/inspire-tree/README.md

 Most `TreeNodes` methods are mapped to the `tree` instance to ease working with all nodes.
 Instead of using `tree.nodes().someMethod()` you can use `tree.someMethod()`.

+## Deferrals

+### Deferred Rendering

+Deferred Rendering breaks up nodes into "pages" which the user can click to display, allowing us to defer rendering of some nodes.

+To work properly, you need to enable `dom.deferredRendering` in the configuration.

+A "Load More" link will show at the bottom of each section which has more nodes than are initially allowed.

 ## Custom Rendering